AlishaM2003/Housing-price-prediction/README.md

 The scratch implementation gets close to scikit-learn's accuracy, which confirms the underlying logic (splitting, tree-building) is correct.
 The big gap in training time (0.69s vs 65.68s) is expected and is actually the more interesting result  it shows exactly why production ML libraries are written in optimised/compiled code rather than pure Python: the algorithm is the same, but the implementation efficiency is not.

+## Business Results

+An R² of 0.89 means the model explains 89% of the variation in house prices from the features alone, with an average prediction error (MAE) of $50,670 per district.
+The from-scratch version reaching 0.85 R²  only 4 points below the production scikit-learn model  shows the core modelling logic, not just the library's optimisation, is what drives most of the accuracy here.

 ## What I learned

 Building the tree from scratch forced me to actually understand what a Random Forest is doing at each split not just treat it as a black box.
 Comparing training times also gave me a concrete appreciation for why libraries like scikit-learn are engineered the way they are, rather than just being "the standard tool to reach for."

+## Next Steps

+ Compare against XGBoost or LightGBM to see whether gradient boosting beats Random Forest on this dataset Engineer a "distance to nearest major city" feature  likely a strong predictor not captured by raw latitude/longitude Try log-transforming the target variable, since house prices are right-skewed Test the from-scratch implementation on a second dataset to confirm it generalises, not just fits this one

 ## How to run it
 ```bash